Menu flow

 The runtime is the playable system installed into your Roblox game.
 It is what players see when they start the visual novel, open the menu, save, load, change settings, and advance through the story.

-The plugin is for authors.
+The plugin is for creators.
 The runtime is for players.

 Menu flow